Windows81/Roblox-Freedom-Distribution/WineBootstrapper/README.md

 ```
 Using native wget/curl to download clients might fix the said issue too (not sure)

 If you're having issues, please add me on discord.
-My discord is twig6843. (with the dot)
+My discord is twig6843